Traveling with Children

 Sit in the area of a moving vehicle that has the least motion.
 In an airplane, this

-is over the wings; on trains and buses, it is near the front of the vehicle; and on
+is over the wings.
+On trains and buses, it is near the front of the vehicle.
+On a

-a ship or boat, the deck has the least amount of movement.
-While the front seat of
+ship or boat, the deck has the least amount of movement.
+While the front seat of the

-the car has less motion than the back seat, it is not safe, and children should always
+car has less motion than the back seat, it's not safe, and children should always

 be secured in a car safety seat or a seat belt in the back seat.